 - There will be a wide range of food options available on site, from sit-down restaurants to food stalls.

 - Travel safely.
 Organise a designated driver.
 On the highway, take regular breaks and don’t drive if you’re tired or intoxicated.
-If walking, stay off the roadway.
+We do not recommend or advise walking to North Byron Parklands, but if you choose to, please stay off the roadway.
 Do not walk along Tweed Valley Way or the Pacific Highway.

 - Once at the Venue, please use designated pathways.
 On-site forest blocks and adjacent nature reserves are strictly out of bounds.

 - Look out for your friends and fellow punters.

 - If at any time you feel your safety or anyone else’s safety is threatened, please contact the nearest security guard.

 - There will be a Patron Safety Hotline that you can call regarding safety, medical or security matters.
 This number will be on display around the site.

 - Police will be present at the event.
 Drug detection dogs will also be in attendance.